Cough/Cool: Cover versions

 "Cough/Cool" has been covered by English rock band The Wytches on their album Home Recordings, and by Washington DC rock band Adam West on their first fan club 7" single in 1993.
 Cover versions of "She" have appeared on two Misfits tribute albums, though these are based on later versions of the song that have guitar rather than electric piano.
 Snapcase covered the song for Violent World: A Tribute to the Misfits (1997), while the Demons covered it for Hell on Earth: A Tribute to the Misfits (2000).
 The Murder City Devils also covered the song for the compilation album Free the West Memphis 3 (2000) and the re-issue of their album In Name and Blood.
+Both tracks have been covered by California Hardcore band Twitching Tongues across their "Twitchfits" tribute releases, with "She" appearing on "Twitchfits Vol. 2" (2024), and "Cough/Cool" appearing on 2025's "Twitchfits Vol. 3", that the release art takes inspiration on the original release's cover.
+Breakcore artist Venetian Snares covered the song "She" on his 2002 album "Winter in the Belly of a Snake".

 Collector's value

 Like other early Misfits recordings, original pressings of this single are highly collectible.
 In 2021, one copy of it sold for over $10,000.00.